 As soon as we start learning chess, the first thing that they tell us is: “you must control the center”.
 A position with pawns on e4 and d4, if you are on the white side, is often good.
-While there is some true in this elemental concept for beginners, later on we discover that things are far from simple and that occupying the center with pawns is no guarantee of being automatically better.
+While there is some truth in this elemental concept for beginners, later on, we discover that things are far from simple and that occupying the center with pawns is no guarantee of being automatically better.

-Along with the central pawns, there are other factors that must be taken in account before you can claim a positional advantage.
+Along with the central pawns, there are other factors that must be taken into account before you can claim a positional advantage.
 It is essential that the central pawns are strongly supported by pieces.
 If that’s not the case, then central pawns will simply become a target for the opponent’s pieces.
 Naturally, this sounds very easy but applying the theory in practice is more complicated, even for experienced Grandmasters.

 Playing against the pawn center:

 The central pawns are a good asset for the side who has them, as they generally control key squares and the threat of their advance is always there.
 Therefore, when our opponent has these two dangerous pawns in the center, our strategy is to undermine it by attacking it with pieces or by playing pawn ruptures.